RosettaCommons/documentation/scripting_documentation/RosettaScripts/SimpleMetrics/SimpleMetrics.md

 ### Prefix/Suffix

 [[RunSimpleMetrics]] and [[SimpleMetricFeatures]] have additional options for prefix and suffix.
 Use this to run a set of SimpleMetrics at different points in your protocol, or begin to group sets of metrics into similar tags.
-For example, before a mover you can use set `prefix="pre_min"`, and then after, you can have the same set of SimpleMetrics run as `prefix="post_min"`.
+For example, before a mover you can set `prefix="pre_min"` and then you can have the same set of SimpleMetrics run afterward as `prefix="post_min"`.

 Ex: